8. Appendix

 • upgraded exits, sprinkler and smoke detection systems, as per NCC requirements for early learning facilities, and

-Consultants must comply with safety, design and approval requirements for children in multistorey buildings, as set out in the NQF and NQS that are current at time of masterplanning the early learning facility.
+Consultants must comply with safety, design and approval requirements for children in multi-storey buildings, as set out in the NQF under the National Law Act and Regulations that are current at time of masterplanning the early learning facility.

 All spaces designated for babies should be on the ground floor.
-If located above the ground floor, direct exit to the ground floor with an adequate ramp must be provided.
+In exceptional circumstances where these spaces are located above the ground floor, direct, protected egress with an adequate ramp must be provided in new builds and upgrades involving entire new buildings or precincts.

-New guidance from the Australian Children's Education and Care Quality Authority (2021), the secretariat for the NQF provides clarity on their expectations in relation to early learning facilities in multi storey buildings to ensure developers, designers and builders understand the increasing stringent service approval process applied to services in multi-level buildings.
+The Australian Children's Education and Care Quality Authority (ACECQA), the secretariat for the National Quality Framework, has published an Evacuation of Multi-storey Buildings resource(opens in a new window).
+This provides clarity on expectations in relation to early learning facilities in multi storey buildings to ensure developers, designers and builders understand the increasing stringent service approval process applied to these services.

-Per the NQF, all early learning facilities must ensure that the minimum outdoor space requirements are met in compliance with the National Education and Care Services Regulations and must satisfy the following:
+All early learning facilities must meet the minimum outdoor space requirements as per Education and Care Services National Regulation 108 and satisfy the following:

 • a qualified landscape designer or landscape architect must be consulted on all aspects of outdoor design

-• Outdoor Space Minimum Requirements must be met, as outlined in the NQS, and must not count:
+• Outdoor Space Minimum Requirements must be met without counting:

 • areas such as pathways, thoroughfares, car parks and storage sheds